damianofalcioni/js-functions-orchestrator/README.md

 */
 ```

-More examples including events are available in the [index.test.js](./index.test.js).
+More examples are available in the [index.test.js](./index.test.js).

 ### Browser